-When you eat a low-carb ketogenic diet, your entire metabolism shifts.
+When you are on the ketogenic diet, your entire metabolism shifts.

 This article will teach you how to figure out when you’re in ketosis, and which short-term ketosis symptoms you should watch for — both good and bad.